positivecrash/gridsome-plugin-translateit/README.md

 ### 2. Create and edit routes.yaml

 All pathes for pages that you need translate.
-Use option `typename: 'page'` for text page or `typename: 'component'` for collecvtion page (this option is required for correct path translation).
+Use option `typename: 'page'` for text page or `typename: 'component'` for collection page (this option is required for correct path translation).

 ```yaml
 - path: '/'